 When you say to yourself that “there is a market there” you need to identify who the customer is.

-The IRS defines a business without profits as a hobby.
+The IRS defines businesses without profits as a hobbies.

 If you have no revenue it’s very difficult to make a profit.